 The Credit Agreement provides for a revolving line of credit of up to \$5,000, with availability under the line of credit subject to a borrowing base calculated as a percentage of accounts receivable and inventory.
-The line of credit, as modified by the Note Modification Agreement, expires on January 31, 2022.
 Proceeds of borrowings under the Credit Agreement may be used for general corporate purposes.
 The line of credit is collateralized by a blanket lien on all personal property of BK Technologies, Inc. pursuant to the terms of the Continuing Security Agreement with the Lender.
 The Company and each subsidiary of BK Technologies, Inc. are guarantors of BK Technologies, Inc.'s obligations under the Credit Agreement, in accordance with the terms of the Continuing Guaranty.

-Borrowings under the Credit Agreement will bear interest at a rate per annum equal to one-month LIBOR or zero if the LIBOR is less than zero) plus a margin of 1.90% (2.054% as of December 31, 2020).
-The line of credit, as modified, is to be repaid in monthly payments of interest only, payable in arrears, commencing on February 1, 2020, with all outstanding principal and interest to be payable in full at maturity (January 31, 2022).
+Borrowings under the Credit Agreement will bear interest at the secured overnight financing rate plus a margin of 2.0%.
+The line of credit, as modified, is to be repaid in monthly payments of interest only, payable in arrears, commencing on February 1, 2022, with all outstanding principal and interest to be payable in full at maturity (January 31, 2023).